-Svria is one of the first states in the Arab world where the printed press became widespread.
+Syria is one of the first states in the Arab world where the printed press became widespread.
 The first printed magazine was issued in 1851, while the first Publications Act was approved in 1865.
 The beginning of the 20th century witnessed a real revolution in the press, with Mary Ajami issuing the first magazine on women's rights in the Middle East in 1910, entitled "Al'arous" (The Bride).
 In 1920, the number of publications was 31 magazines and 24 periodic newspapers.
-This momentum in the development of the press reached its culmination in Svria after independence in 1947, when the new Publications Act No. 39 lifted restrictions on freedom of
+This momentum in the development of the press reached its culmination in Svria after independence in 1947, when the new Publications Act No. 39 lifted restrictions on freedom of publication and on ownership of independent and party newspapers.

-11. Federation of Arab States' Broadcasting Stations, a study conducted in 1998. publication and on ownership of independent and party newspapers.
+^{11.} Federation of Arab States' Broadcasting Stations, a study conducted in 1998.